n-mazaheri/blockchain-graph-npm-library/README.md

 ### `useTransactionData` Hook

 The `useTransactionData` hook is a powerful utility for fetching Ethereum transactions associated with a given address.
 It uses the Alchemy API to retrieve transaction data and allows filtering through various options such as date range, token types, transaction categories, and more.
-It supports **_ ETH _**, **_ BSC _** and **_ Polygon _** networks.

 #### Hook Signature